misicnenad/simple-clean-architecture-based-microservice-dotnet/README.md

 Consists of two microservices with slightly different development philosophies:
 - AccountManager - "dirtier" but simple Clean Architecture; even though it has third-party libraries (MediatR) in the Domain project it does it's job quite well
-- UserManager - "cleaner" Clean Architecture; all unnecessary dependencies are abstracted away, the result of which is more complex code outside of Domain project.
+- UserManager - "cleaner" Clean Architecture; all unnecessary dependencies are abstracted away, the result of which is more complex code, but a more "independent" Domain project.

 Identity Service + Authentication + Authorization are on the way.